 Not because Josef Bray-Ali is a troubling troglodyte.
-That is what it is.
 That’s his burden to bear.
 And he is, frankly, not my concern.

-What is my concern is that Josef Bray-Ali is not outlier in this community.
+What is my concern is that Josef Bray-Ali is not an outlier in this community.

 He is not an aberration.